How Long Does It Take To Detox From Cocaine?

 Cocaine is both a powerful stimulant and highly addictive.
 Cocaine is derived from coca leaves, which have been used for millennia for their stimulant effects.
 However, the purified stimulant from coca leaves, cocaine hydrochloride, was only isolated in the early 1900s.1

 Today the drug is a Schedule II drug, which means that doctors can administer it for specific uses, like being used as local anesthesia for certain surgeries, but that the drug also has a high potential for abuse.
-It’s estimated that about 1.9% of people in the United States have used cocaine in the last year, which is roughly over five million people.2
+It’s estimated that about 1.9% of people in the United States have used cocaine in the last year — roughly over five million people.2

 Side Effects of Cocaine